-The charts in the statistical section of this report on pages 66 and 67 illustrate revenues by source and expenses by function, respectively, for the last ten fiscal years.
-The following denotes explanations for the major changes between the 2013 and 2012 fiscal years as shown in the previous table.
+The Revenue by Source and Expenses by Function charts in the statistical section of this report illustrate revenues by source and expenses by function, respectively, for the last ten fiscal years.
+The following denotes explanations for the major changes between the 2014 and 2013 fiscal years as shown in the previous table.